jncraton/web-apps-cpsc2330/lectures/20-math.md

 - `Math.floor(Math.random() * (max - min + 1)) + min` generates integers
 - This formula is a common pattern for many practical applications

----

-How could you use `Math.random()` to simulate rolling a six-sided die, ensuring each face has an equal chance of appearing?

 ## Extremes

 - `Math.min()` returns the smallest number from a list of arguments